-MEDIA STUDIES

-GCSE (EDUQAS)
+MEDIA STUDIES GCSE (EDUQAS)

-Are you interested in making and analysing media content?
-Do you care about how people are represented and stereotyped in the media?
-Perhaps you fancy yourself as a producer, director, journalist or advertiser?
-GCSE Media Studies mixes written analysis with practical skills in film, television, radio, newspapers, podcasts, magazines, video games, online and social media.
+Are you interested in the world around you?
+Do you often notice how certain groups and individuals are stereotyped in the media?
+Perhaps you fancy yourself as a writer, director, journalist or producer?
+GCSE Media Studies combines written analysis with practical skills in film, television, radio, newspapers, podcasts, magazines, video games, online and social media.
+It works well with a range of different subjects and many pupils go on to take A-Level Film Studies and A-Level Media Studies at Hellesdon Sixth Form.